Glossary of Terms and AcronymsNOTE: The use of the term ‘Avondale’ through this document refers to Avondale University

 CRICOS: Commonwealth Register of Institutions and Courses for Overseas Students.
 Avondale’s CRICOS number is 02731D.
 Each course at Avondale which can be offered to students who come to Australia on a student visa has a course CRICOS number.
 See https://cricos.education.gov.au/

-Cross-institutional Study: Where a current student is granted permission to enrol in a relevant unit (or units) at another recognised higher education provider and, on successfully completion, will be granted specified credit for the completed study into his/her Avondale course.
-See Advanced Standing Policy at http://www.avondale.edu.au/policies/
+Cross-institutional Study: Where a current student is granted permission to enrol in a relevant unit (or units) at another recognised higher education provider and, on successfully completion, will be granted specified credit for the completed study into their Avondale course.
+See Advanced Standing Policy at https://www.avondale.edu.au/policies/

 CSP: Commonwealth Supported Place (previously referred to as HECS place).
 See https://www.studyassist.gov.au/help-loans/commonwealth-supported-places-csps

 CSU: Charles Sturt University.
-Avondale has an arrangement with CSU to jointly confer its higher education awards.
+Avondale has an arrangement with CSU to jointly confer its higher education awards with this being phased out from semester two 2022.
+Joint conferral of awards will continue for existing students during a transition period ending 31 December 2025.

-Department of Education, Skills and Employment: The Australian federal government department that oversees national education.
-Recent previous titles have been the Department of Education and the Department of Education and Training, See https://www.education.gov.au/
+Department of Employment & Workplace Relations: The Australian federal government department that oversees national education.
+Recent previous titles have been the Department of Education, Skills & Employment and the Department of Education and the Department of Education and Training.

 Department of Home Affairs: The Australian federal government department that, amongst several functions, issues student visas.
 Recent previous titles have been the Department of Immigration and Border Protection and the Department of Immigration and Citizenship.
 See https://www.homeaffairs.gov.au/